 Performance assessments (or Diploma Assessments) are one of the three requirements for demonstrating readiness for graduation.
 Students are required to complete two Diploma Assessments chosen by the district or school (student portfolios, exhibitions and/ or comprehensive course assessments).

 Scaling Up PBG is a network of Rhode Island secondary schools that participate in a powerful professional development experience, working collaboratively to develop and implement quality common performance assessments as part of the state’s Proficiency-based Graduation Requirements policy (PBGR).
 Scaling Up PBG is a partnership between RIDE and the Center for Collaborative Education’s Quality Performance Assessment program.

-We are looking for schools with excellent and/or emerging practices to help drive PBGR work statewide.
-During the next 18 months (June 2015-December 2016), Scaling Up PBG will provide professional development opportunities for:
+Over the course of 18 months (June 2015-December 2016), Scaling Up PBG will provide professional development opportunities for:

 Scaling Up PBG enables participating schools and educators to move their PBG work forward and deepen professional learning through collaboration and sharing of best practices.
 A collection of validated performance assessments will be made available to educators across Rhode Island at the completion of the Scaling Up PBG initiative.